O'Nan–Scott theorem

 Peter J. Cameron seems to have been the first to recognize that the real power in the O'Nan–Scott theorem is in the ability to split the finite primitive groups into various types.

 A complete version of the theorem with a self-contained proof was given by M.W.
 Liebeck, Cheryl Praeger and Jan Saxl.
 The theorem is now a standard part of textbooks on permutation groups.

 O'Nan–Scott types

-The eight O'Nan–Scott types are as follows:
+The eight O'Nan–Scott types of finite primitive permutation groups are as follows: